Nuclear energy pros and cons

 Carbon-free electricity

 While traditional fossil fuel generation sources pump massive amounts of carbon dioxide (the primary cause of global climate change) into the atmosphere, nuclear energy plants do not produce carbon dioxide, or any air pollution, during operation.
-That’s not to say that they don’t pollute at all, though - the process of mining, refining, and preparing uranium uses energy, and nuclear waste poses a completely separate environmental problem.
-We’ll discuss nuclear waste’s role in all this later on.
+That's not to say that they don't pollute at all, though - mining, refining, and preparing uranium use energy, and nuclear waste pose a completely separate environmental problem.
+We'll discuss nuclear waste's role in all this later on.

 Small land footprint

-Compared to other common clean energy facilities (particularly wind and solar power), nuclear energy plants take up far less physical space.
+Nuclear energy plants take up far less physical space than other common clean energy facilities (particularly wind and solar power).
 According to the Department of Energy, a typical nuclear facility producing 1,000 megawatts (MW) of electricity takes up about one square mile of space.
 Comparatively, a wind farm producing the same amount of energy takes 360x more land area, and a large-scale solar farm uses 75x more space.
-That’s 431 wind turbines or 3.125 million (!!!) solar panels.
+That's 431 wind turbines or 3.125 million (!!!) solar panels.
 Check out this graphic from the Department of Energy for more fun comparisons of energy sources, like how many Corvettes are needed to produce the same amount of energy as one nuclear reactor.

 High power output

-Nuclear power plants produce high levels of energy compared to most power sources (especially renewables), which makes them a great provider of baseload electricity. .
-“Baseload electricity” simply means the minimum level of energy demand on the grid over a span of time, say a week.
-Nuclear has the potential to be this high-output basload source, and we’re headed that way - since 1990, nuclear power plants have generated 20% of the US’s electricity.
+Nuclear power plants produce high energy levels compared to most power sources (especially renewables), making them a great provider of baseload electricity.
+"Baseload electricity" simply means the minimum level of energy demand on the grid over some time, say a week.
+Nuclear has the potential to be this high-output baseload source, and we're headed that way - since 1990, nuclear power plants have generated 20% of the US's electricity.
 Additionally, nuclear is a prime candidate for replacing current baseload electricity sources that contribute significantly to air pollution, such as large coal plants.

 Reliable energy source

-Lastly, nuclear energy is a reliable renewable energy source based on it’s constant production and accessibility.
-Nuclear power plants produce at their maximum power output more often (93% of the time) than any other energy source, and because of this round-the-clock stability, this makes nuclear energy an ideal source for reliable baseload electricity for the grid.
+Lastly, nuclear energy is a reliable renewable energy source based on its constant production and accessibility.
+Nuclear power plants produce their maximum power output more often (93% of the time) than any other energy source, and because of this round-the-clock stability, makes nuclear energy an ideal source of reliable baseload electricity for the grid.

 Here are four disadvantages of nuclear energy: